balkans-energy-modelling/DispaSET-for-the-Balkans/README.md

 |   2010    |    X    |          X             |    0    |    X   |     X     |      X     |    X   |     0    |
 |   2015    |    X    |          X             |    X    |    X   |     X     |      X     |    X   |     X    |

 The model has the ability to describe every single unit, or a cluster of units powered by the same fuel type and technology, with a high level of detail can be modelled together with a large number of RES units with separate hourly distribution curves.
-For this purpose, a reference case and two alternative scenarios.
-The model has been validated on the year 2010.
-To optimise the development of the system for the 20 years’ period and to show the robustness of the model and provide more future alternatives, two additional scenarios are modelled.
-In Scenario A analyses the implementation of national energy strategies for the years 2020 and 2030.
-Scenario B analyses the integration of high share of renewable energy sources for the same years.
-Simulations show that a large-scale RES integration in the analysed region can decrease the marginal cost of electricity by almost double.

 ### Features
 The model is expressed as an optimization problem.
 Continuous variables include the individual unit dispatched power, the shedded load and the curtailed power generation.
 The binary variables are the commitment status of each unit.
 The main model features can be summarized as follows: